ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

     parent directory is already in a folder called ``ansible_collections``.

-You should use one of the values configured in :ref:`COLLECTIONS_PATHS` for your path.
-This is also where Ansible itself will expect to find collections when attempting to use them.
+When using the ``-p`` option to specify the install path, use one of the values configured in :ref:`COLLECTIONS_PATHS`, as this is where Ansible itself will expect to find collections.
+If you don't specify a path, ``ansible-galaxy collection install`` installs the collection to the first path defined in :ref:`COLLECTIONS_PATHS`, which by default is ``~/.ansible/collections``

 You can also keep a collection adjacent to the current playbook, under a ``collections/ansible_collections/`` directory structure.